How To Help A Selective Eater

 Focus on details

-Kids who are great at noticing details see that tiny brown spot where the meat has been overcooked or the tiny corner of the cheese that’s missing.
+People who are great at noticing details see that tiny brown spot where the meat has been overcooked or the tiny corner of the cheese that’s missing.
 They notice the shapes and colours of food, and these distinctive features make each into a completely different food for them.

 Rigid and literal thinking

-Autistic kids can have trouble distinguishing between the essential and non-essential components of the food experience - the last time they ate that really yummy cereal, it was in the red bowl.
 They also find it tough to generalize from one food experience to another, so when you say ‘pasta’ they picture that one specific type of pasta you gave them the last time you said that word.
 Giving them a different shape of pasta isn’t ‘pasta’, it’s a completely different food.

 Resistance to change